European-Unified-ID/EUID-docs/docs/guides/integration-javascript-client-server.md

 ```

 :::note
 You need to consider how you pass the returned advertising token to SSPs.
 With some other approaches to client-side EUID implementation, such as using `Prebid.js` (see [EUID Integration Overview for Prebid.js](integration-prebid.md)), the implementation includes functions that manage passing the returned advertising token.
-If you're using the EUID SDK for JavaScript you'll need to manage this yourself.
+If you're using the SDK for JavaScript you'll need to manage this yourself.
 :::

 :::tip